ircv3/ircv3-specifications/extensions/sts.md

 Networks that require this sort of control over connection upgrades can advertise these two keys.
 Servers that advertise these two keys MUST NOT advertise the regular `port` key:

-- `if-host-match`: Space-separated list of hostnames and hostname patterns to match against.
+- `if-host-match`: Semicolon-separated list of hostnames and hostname patterns to match against.
 This uses regular IRC 'glob' syntax, where `?` matches any single character and `*` matches zero or more characters.
 - `port-if-match`: This is the port to connect to.

 If the hostname that the client connected to is matched by the `if-host-match` list, the client MUST follow the regular STS process using the `port-if-match` key as the TLS port to connect to.